ZayStallard/FreeCodeCamp-ResponsiveWebDesign-Projects/README.md

 # FreeCodeCamp-ResponsiveWebDesign-Projects

-This repo carries five front-end projects, which are coded by me as part of Free-Code-Camp's Responsive-Web-Design course using the technologies HTML, CSS, Bootstrap, Formspree & imgBB.
+This repo carries five front-end projects, which are coded by me as part of Free-Code-Camp's Responsive-Web-Design course.
 These projects can be viewed using the below links.

 &nbsp;